ponzu-cms/ponzu/examples/docker/README.md

 # run a ponzu command
 ponzu generate content message title:"string" description:"string"
 ```

-After the above your new `message.go` model is now available in your local filesystem.
-Use `docker-compose up -d` to see the new model in the admin.
+After the above generate command `message.go` content type is now available in your local filesystem.
+Use `docker-compose build` then `docker-compose up -d` to see the new model in the admin.